zscaler/zscaler-terraformer/README.md

 Flags:
-  -c, --config string                       Path to config file (default "/Users/username/.zscaler-terraformer.yaml") -h, --help                                help for zscaler-terraformer
+  -c, --config string                       Path to config file (default "/Users/username/.zscaler-terraformer.yaml")
+      --exclude string                      Which resources you wish to exclude -h, --help                                help for zscaler-terraformer
       --resource-type string                Which resource you wish to generate --resources string                    Which resources you wish to import --terraform-install-path string       Path to the default Terraform installation (default ".")
   -v, --verbose                             Specify verbose output (same as setting log level to debug)
+      --version                             Display the release version
       --zia-terraform-install-path string   Path to the ZIA Terraform installation (default ".")
       --ziaApiKey string                    ZIA API Key
       --ziaCloud string                     ZIA Cloud (i.e zscalerthree)